 A recurring pattern in each year is the high volume of extant permissions in comparison to sites under construction.
+From Table 2-3 above, as of Q3 2022, extant permissions for 19,530 residential units have yet to be activated out of a total of 28,777 extant permissions.

-A closer examination of the data, set out in Table 2-4, provides further detail on the uptake of permissions.
+A closer examination of the data, set out in Table 2-4, below provides further detail on the uptake of permissions.